delabassee/odl2021-lab/lab7-record.md

 * the serialization relies only on the record state components
 * the de-serialization uses only the canonical constructor

 This is another benefit of records, serialization/deserialization is safe!
-That safety complements nicely the data-oriented nature of records.
+That safety complements nicely with the data-oriented nature of records.

 ## A Speaker Record